Get a 74% Acceptance On New LinkedIn Connection Requests

 - Simply ASK to Connect

-So how can you effectively send a cold connection and get it accepted?
+How can you effectively send cold LinkedIn Connection Requests and get it accepted?

-Within 24-48 hours maximum after I’ve received a profile view from them, I will send a connection request to invite them to join my network.
+Within 24-48 hours maximum, after I’ve received a profile view from them, I will send a LinkedIn connection request to invite them to join my network.
 What do I say to warrant a 74% connection rate?
 Remember you only have 300 characters to make this as personal as possible.

 Here is one of the messages which contributes to a 74% acceptance rate: